open-life-science/open-life-science.github.io/openseeds/cohort-procedures-and-templates/graduation-guide.md

 ## Week 16: Mode of Graduation Calls

-While the criteria and requirements for graduation remain the same, the OLS team will inform you about the specific format of the graduation calls.
+While the criteria and requirements for graduation remain unchanged, the OLS team will organize a specific format for the graduation calls.

-You may be asked to deliver your presentation either live or via a pre-recorded video.
+Depending on the cohort size, you may be asked to deliver your presentation either live or via a pre-recorded video.

+For cohorts of up to 45 mentees or mentee groups, each will have 5 minutes during the graduation call to present their graduation presentation.

+For cohorts with more than 45 mentees or project groups (**such as OLS-9, which includes 110 mentees**) each mentee or project group will be required to:
+- Submit a 5-minute recorded presentation to the OLS-9 team, who will upload it to the OLS YouTube channel.
+- Attend one of the graduation calls to share highlights of their OLS-9 journey and express gratitude to those who supported them.

 **Please refer to weekly emails, particularly during Weeks 13–14 of Open Seeds, for important updates and instructions.**